lukasnxyz/learn-ml/README.md

 5. Learn basics of pytorch (or any other popular ML library)
 6. Projects:
     - [ ] Random algo implement from scratch with math notes
-    - [ ] MNIST classifier (both pytorch and scratch if possible)
+    - [ ] MNIST classifier (both pytorch and from scratch if possible)
-7. Perceptron and Feed Forward neural networks
+7. Multilayer Perceptron/Feed Forward neural network
 8. Convolutional and Recurrent neural networks
 9. Stanford CS229 ML course on youtube neural networks until end
 10. Finish The 100 Page Machine Learning Book from step 4